Carroll County Arts Announces

 To Job Seekers

-Carroll County Connections, a nonprofit employment resource center, will hold two free workshops to help those looking for jobs.
-Both workshops will be located at 55 East Main Street (rear entrance), Carrollton.
+Carroll County Connections, a nonprofit employment resource center, will hold a free workshop to help those looking for jobs.
+The workshop will be located at 55 East Main Street (rear entrance), Carrollton.

 The Oil and Gas Informational Workshop is scheduled for Friday, September 19 at 10 a.m.
 It is designed to provide information about jobs in the growing oil and gas industry.